 Global scale, global presence

-With twenty-four offices in fourteen countries and counting, Twilio has the infrastructure to support communications worldwide.
+With twenty-six offices in sixteen countries and counting, Twilio has the infrastructure to support communications worldwide.

 A serial entrepreneur and a software developer, Jeff co-founded Twilio in 2008 to bring communications into the world of software.
 Prior to Twilio, Jeff was co-founder & CTO of NineStar, founding CTO of Stubhub.com, co-founder, CEO & CTO of Versity, and one of the first product managers for Amazon Web Services.
 Jeff grew up in Detroit, started his first company at age 12 doing event video production, DJ’d his way through college, and graduated from the University of Michigan.
 He is a father of two young boys, enjoys photography, and always makes time to hack on new software and hardware projects.

 George served four of his 13 years at Salesforce as COO, where he owned all major shared operational functions for the company.
 He also served in a variety of other management roles including VP of Product Marketing, SVP of Applications, EVP of Products, and Chief Marketing Officer.
 After leaving Salesforce at the end of 2014, George founded a workplace feedback startup called Peer that was acquired by Twitter in 2016.
 He holds a bachelor’s degree in economics from Harvard College and a master’s degree in business administration from the Stanford Graduate School of Business.
 George was named a Young Global Leader by the World Economic Forum.